jmettraux/5town/out/creatures/Knight.md

 ***Multiattack.*** The knight makes two melee attacks.

-***Greatsword.*** +3 (Stab 2 STR +1), reach 5 ft., one target.
+***Greatsword.*** +3 (Stab 2 STR +1), reach 5ft_1.5m_1sq, one target.
 Hit: 2d6 +1 slashing damage.

-***Heavy Crossbow.*** +1 (Shoot 0 STR +1), range 100/400 ft., one target.
+***Heavy Crossbow.*** +1 (Shoot 0 STR +1), range 100/400ft_120m_80sq, one target.
 Hit: 1d10+1 piercing damage.

-***Leadership (Recharges after a Short or Long Rest).*** For 1 minute, the knight can utter a special command or warning whenever a nonhostile creature that it can see within 30 feet of it makes an attack roll or a saving throw.
+***Leadership (Recharges after a Short or Long Rest).*** For 1 minute, the knight can utter a special command or warning whenever a nonhostile creature that it can see within 30ft_9m_6sq of it makes an attack roll or a saving throw.
 The creature can add a d4 to its roll provided it can hear and understand the knight.
 A creature can benefit from only one Leadership die at a time.
 This effect ends if the knight is incapacitated.